ventsigachev/React-App/README.md

 ## Brief Project Description

- As my First React Project, this is a Basic Blog Application, where users can share their stories.
+ As my First React Project, this is a Basic Blog Application, where users could share their stories.
 After register a user may see a list of all stories at Home Page.
-When a user click on the Story Title, of each story, the user will see the Details of the current story.
+When a user clicks on the Story Title, the user will see the Details of the current story.
 If the user is owner of the story, may Edit or Delete it, otherwise may like or dislike the story.
+On Profile Page the user may interact with his/her personal data.
 Other functionalities are easy available from NavBar.

  <br></br>